qiskit-community/qiskit-js/README.md

 ## License

-QISKit is released under the [Apache license, v2.0](https://www.apache.org/licenses/LICENSE-2.0).
+:penguin: QISKit is released under the [Apache license, v2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Do you want to help?